Djet78/PlaywrightXPytest/README.md

 All commands should be executed inside virtualenv, or be prefixed with `poetry run`

 Execute tests
-1. `pytest` - Run everything that project have
+1. `pytest` - Run everything that project have.
-2. `pytest -m "<scope>"` - run all tests that marked by <scope>
+2. `pytest -m "<scope>"` - Run all tests that marked by <scope>.
-3. `pytest -m "<scope>" --browser <driver>` - run all marked tests on mentioned driver
+3. `pytest -m "<scope>" --browser <driver>` - Run all marked tests on mentioned driver.
-4. `pytest --browser <driver>` - run tests on a specified driver
+4. `pytest --browser <driver>` - Run tests on a specified driver.
-5. `pytest --browser <driver_1> --browser <driver_2>` - run tests on all mentioned drivers
+5. `pytest --browser <driver_1> --browser <driver_2>` - Run tests on all mentioned drivers.
-6. `pytest --numprocesses 2` - run tests in parallel.
+6. `pytest --numprocesses 2` - Run tests in parallel.
 Recommend to use no more than half of logical CPU cores.
-7. `pytest --slowmo 3000` - adds a ms delay between webdriver actions.
+7. `pytest --slowmo 3000` - Adds a ms delay between webdriver actions.
-8. `pytest --device="Galaxy S III"` - emulate devices settings and orientation.
+8. `pytest --device="Galaxy S III"` - Emulate devices settings and orientation.
 List of devices: https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json
+9. `pytest -m "<scope>"` - Run all tests that marked by <scope>.
+10. `pytest --alluredir allure-results` - Run test and collect results data for allure.
+11. `allure serve allure-results` - Launch allure result local server.

 Playwright
-1. `playwright codegen <url>` - start tests recording tool.
+1. `playwright codegen <url>` - start tests recording tool on specified web page's url.
 2. `playwright show-trace <full_file_path>` - see a test trace and debug it.